Builder

 projectPath

 Specify the path to your Unity project to be built.
-The path should be relative to the root of your project.
+The path should be relative to the root of your repository.

 buildName